 The Route 1 Companion Map is a 34-page full color, printable PDF map with photos, bicycling cues, and tips for a 9.2-mile historical tour.
 It covers these Antietam battlefield sites: North Woods, East and West Woods, The Cornfield, Dunker Church, The Bloody Lane, and Burnside Bridge.
 It also includes short histories of all Maryland regimental monuments and four high-level military maps that help you to understand battlefield events at each of four touring segments.
 Plan for 3-4 hours, including lengthy stops and breaks.

 Will you be riding south on the C & O Canal Towpath to Antietam National Battlefield?
 The Route 2 Companion Map is your guide for a touring excursion through Antietam National Battlefield.
-This is a 30-page full color, printable PDF map set that includes photos, GPS coordinates, elevation data, road descriptions, and bicycling cues and tips for exiting and returning to the towpath.
+This is a 30-page full color, printable PDF map set.
+It includes photos, GPS coordinates, elevation data, road descriptions, and bicycling cues and tips for exiting and returning to the towpath.

 Enjoy your maps (no license keys)

 Ready to purchase and download your maps?
-Click Buy Now and interact with PayPal screens to complete the purchase.
 Although PayPal manages the checkout process, you do not need a PayPal account, only a debit or credit card.
-The transaction is secure.
+Of course, the transaction is secure.
 After you authorize payment, you will be sent an email with a download link to your PDF map.

 You can print Civil War Cycling’s PDF for your personal use without having to hassle with license keys or any kind of “digital rights management.”